holepunchto/bare-bundle/README.md

 ```

 For each `<path>` in `files`, `offset` provides the byte offset to the file **after** the header and `length` provides the byte length of the file.

+The bundle may optionally be prefixed with a hashbang, `#!`, for use with script interpreters.
+The hashbang is ignored during parsing.

 ## License